How to Fashionably Combine Tights With Dresses and Skirts

 4. Neutral Tights for Business Looks

 The strict business style doesn’t allow tights with fishnet texture or with patterns.
-For a business suit, the tone of the tights you choose should be neutral combined with natural texture of smooth, soft, and matte design.
+For a business suit, the tone of the tights you choose should be neutral combined with a natural texture of smooth, soft, and matte design.

 5. Arrow Patterns with LBDs